bramcal/Q-VAT/README.md

 Q-VAT will automaticallly generate and Excel file (filename_vascular_density.xls) that contains the normalized morphological read-outs for each tile.
 A sub-directory (\masked_file) will be created inside the directory that contains the tiles with the segmented tissue mask.
 Inside this directory a sub-directory will be created for each channel (e.g. \masked_file\channel1).
 This folder contains the output figures for each tile:

-- Excell file with the morphological read-outs for each channel
+- Excell file with the morphological read-outs for each channel.

 If you selected to save the output figures: